-MUSIC-033A Intermediate Piano
+MUSIC-033A Intermediate Piano 18 total hours lecture, 36 total hours lab

-Advisory: MUSIC-032 or placement audition.
+Advisory: MUSIC-032 or placement audition

 Piano study with an emphasis on stylistic interpretation, preparation, and performance of intermediate level keyboard literature from all historical periods.
 Ensemble and accompaniment skills will be covered as well as keyboard theory and technical aspect of piano playing.
 May be repeated three times.
 LR